 Last time, I outlined the thought process behind the Lean Stack and provided a 3000-foot overview of the toolset.
-In this post, I’m going to dive a little deeper into the process flow and end with a concrete case-study.
+In this post, I will dive a little deeper into the process flow and end with a concrete case study.

 The Lean Stack MVP — A Different Approach